Some people are natural-born leaders, others work hard to perfect and optimize their leadership skills so they can help their team succeed.

 This fire in their belly comes from their passion and pride to be the best and to achieve more than they ever expected.
 And as the great Maya Angelou once said: “Nothing will work unless you do.”
 So, if you want to encourage, you need to show people how.

-Organisational skills are crucial in management positions; you need to be able to handle a number of different projects and spend ample time on each, ensuring you meet deadlines.
-If you lack this quality, you should find techniques and methods to help you be more organised.
+Organizational skills are crucial in management positions.
+You need to be able to handle a number of different projects and spend ample time on each, ensuring you meet deadlines.
+If you lack this quality, you should find techniques and methods to help you be more organized.

-Confidence is important in this role as people will look at you on how to behave, particularly when things are going pear-shaped.
+Confidence is important in this role as people will look at you to learn how to behave, particularly when things are going pear-shaped.
 If you remain calm and confident in all situations, you’ll teach your staff to carry the same air and morale.

-Being able to make decisions quickly and correctly is an effective skill to have; you have to decide what the best action is to take against a specific problem.
-Genevieve Fish writes on MyDomaine: ‘To help yourself make wise, time-effective decisions, limit your options.
-Consider three to four possible scenarios, and weigh the pros and cons of each.
-Any more considerations than that and you will suffer from a paradox of choice.’
+Being able to make decisions quickly and correctly is an effective skill to have.
+You have to decide what the best action is to take against a specific problem.
+It’s often advised to limit your options in order to make better decisions.
+By weighing the pros and cons of each, you’ll be able to make wise decisions that offer the best outcome.